pic pic

 Finally, specific values can be replaced with new ones.
 This can be done by either creating a new copy using replace or by updating the original vector with replace!.

-Both functions make use of pairs a => b, where a denotes a given value and b specifies its replacement.
+Both functions make use of pairs a => b, where a denotes the value to be replaced and b specifies its replacement.
 Note that these functions perform substitutions based on values, not on indices.

 x = [3,3,5]